 5 Easy Hikes within 30 Minutes of North Conway NH

 Looking for healthy, inexpensive outdoor fun near North Conway, NH?
-Consider an adventure on one of the following short hikes in the area!
 Hiking is a great way to get some exercise, see wonderful scenery, and make lifetime memories.
-Here are some great local hikes that offer scenic views and fun for all ages.
+Do you like to hike but are not an expert?
+Check out these Top 5 North Conway short hiking trails that offer scenic views and fun for all ages.

 Diana’s Baths was originally the site of a water-powered sawmill, built in the 1860’s by George Lucy.
 Local legend has it that a visitor to the area in the 1800’s named the spot in honor of the Roman goddess of nature.
 The Sokokis Indian tribe called the baths the “home of the water fairies”, and a Native American legend holds that evil spirits inhabited the baths until a friendly mountain god washed away the spirits in a massive flood.